-The panel consists of private attorneys who are eligible and willing to be appointed to provide representation to persons financially unable to attain adequate representation.
-A panel exists in Des Moines and Davenport for the Southern District of Iowa and a panel exits in Cedar Rapids and Sioux City for the Northern District of Iowa.
+The panel consists of private attorneys who are eligible and willing to be appointed to provide representation to persons financially unable to retain adequate representation.
+Panels exist in Des Moines, Davenport, and Council Bluffs for the Southern District of Iowa.

-What kind of assistance can the FPD office offer CJA attorneys?
+What kind of assistance can the Clerk’s office offer CJA attorneys?

-As part of its mission, the FPD assists CJA attorneys in providing effective representation to their clients.
-Panel attorneys are invited to consult with the FPD on any aspect of a CJA case.
-The FPD also has a full federal criminal practice law library that includes statute services, case reporters, manuals and treatises.
-Panel attorneys are invited to use the library by appointment for research and preparation of a CJA case.
-The FPD has a continually updated brief bank containing filings made by FPD attorneys.
-The FPD sponsors seminars throughout the year to discuss defense issues.
+As part of its mission, the Clerk’s Office assists CJA attorneys in providing effective representation to their clients.
+Panel attorneys are invited to consult with the Federal Public Defender on any aspect of a CJA case.
+The Federal Public Defender sponsors seminars throughout the year to discuss defense issues.

-How can I become a member on the CJA Panel?
+How can I become a member of the CJA Panel?

-Contact the Federal Public Defender’s Office in Des Moines (515) 309-9629 for an application.
+Contact the Federal Public Defender's Office in Des Moines, Traci Truitt at (515) 309-9641, for an application.
 Acceptance for panel representation is determined by the CJA Panel Committee which meets approximately every 6 months.

-How many hours of CLE do I need to have each year in order to remain on the CJA Panel?
+How many hours of Continuing Legal Education (CLE) do I need to have each year in order to remain on the CJA Panel?

-Six (6) federal credit hours are required each year.
+Six (6) federal CLE credit hours are required each year.

 Where can I get my CLE hours that are required?

-The FPDO in Des Moines, puts on two 1-day seminars (spring and fall) every year.
-Each 1-day seminar will fulfill the 6 federal credit hours needed to remain on the CJA Panel.
-They also put on luncheon seminars which usually fulfill 1 hour of CLE as well as put on traveling seminars.
+The Federal Public Defender in Des Moines has two 1-day seminars (spring and fall) every year.
+Each 1-day seminar will fulfill the 6 federal CLE credit hours needed to remain on the CJA Panel.
+They also put on luncheon seminars (which usually fulfill 1 hour of CLE), as well as traveling seminars.
 Those seminars vary in CLE hours depending on the seminar.

 How do I get paid after a case is closed?

-- If needed, a letter to the presiding judge explaining the overage of the case maximum,
+• If necessary, attach an “over-the-limit” letter to the presiding judge explaining the necessity of exceeding the case maximum;

 Can I bill for a law student or a paralegal working at my law firm?

 Yes.
-His/her time must be entered under the “other expenses” only for the actual amount paid to the law student or paralegal.
-An itemization of his/her time and duty performed must also accompany the CJA 20.
+His/her time must be entered under “other expenses”and can only be for the actual amount paid to the law student or paralegal.
+An itemization of his/her time and work performed must also accompany the CJA 20.

 A case is returned for re-sentencing.
 Can time and expenses be included on the original criminal case voucher?